Queen Sofía of Spain: Honours

-Queen Sophia was awarded the Order of the Queen of Sheba by Emperor Haile Selassie of Ethiopia in 1973 upon her and her husband King Juan Carlos's visit to the capital Addis Ababa.

-Sofía was appointed to the Grand Cross of The Royal and Distinguished Order of Charles III on 10 May 1962 and to The Royal Order of Queen Maria Luisa on 14 May 1962.
-The Queen of Spain was appointed to the Collar of the Royal and Distinguished Order of Charles III as dame on 31 October 1983.
-Since then, Queen Sofía has received different appointments and decorations by more than 40 foreign states.
-In 2024, Queen Sofía was awarded the insignia (bow medal and collar) as a Knight of the Order of the Golden Fleece.
+Queen Sofía was awarded the Order of the Queen of Sheba by Emperor Haile Selassie of Ethiopia in 1973 during her and her husband Juan Carlos's visit to the capital Addis Ababa.
+Sofía was appointed as a Knight Grand Cross of the Order of Carlos III on 10 May 1962 and a Dame Grand Cross of the Order of Queen Maria Luisa on 14 May 1962.
+The Queen of Spain was elevated to Grand Cross with Collar of the Order of Charles III on 31 October 1983.
+Since then, Queen Sofía has received different honours and decorations by more than 40 foreign states.
+In 2024, Queen Sofía was created as a Knight of the Order of the Golden Fleece.